QuantumPL/bib/CONTRIBUTING.md

 # How to contribute to QPLV Bib

 ## Organization
 - Currently `bibtex` style bib entries are supported in `bbt.bib`.
-Please send all PRs for changes for this file.
+Please send all PRs for changes to this file.
 - We would love to have a `biblatex` style of entries as well in the file `bblt.bib`, but for now it is not up to date.
 There is a [tracking issue for BibLaTeX](https://github.com/QuantumPL/bib/issues/6) support; PRs welcome.

 ## Style